kidusm001/multi-fleet-managment/packages/client/src/pages/OrganizationManagement/README.md

 1. Navigate to the Organizations tab in the main navigation
 2. View organization overview with key statistics
 3. Switch to Members tab to manage team members
+4. Use Locations tab to manage branch offices and headquarters locations
-4. Use Settings tab to configure organization preferences
+5. Use Settings tab to configure organization preferences
-5. Access danger zone for critical operations like deletion
+6. Access danger zone for critical operations like deletion

+### Location Management Usage
+- **Add new branch/headquarters locations** with precise coordinates
+- **Manage existing locations** with full edit capabilities
+- **View usage statistics** to understand location utilization
+- **Organize locations by type** (Branch Office or Headquarters)
+- **Ensure data integrity** with validation and safety checks

 ## Future Enhancements